fayas1290/Expanding-Extending-Migrating/README.md

 <br>

-In the next page review the logical drive summary and click on 'Finish'
+- In the next page, review the logical drive summary and click on 'Finish'
 <br>

 ![image](https://github.com/fayas1290/Expanding-Extending-Migrating/assets/157561213/02cd4498-3088-4e06-acfa-78a7bfcc4496)

 <br>

-You will be able to see an extra physical drive added to the array in the middle pane <br><br>
+- You will be able to see an extra physical drive added to the array in the middle pane <br><br>
 ![image](https://github.com/fayas1290/Expanding-Extending-Migrating/assets/157561213/f5f4c777-176c-4b8c-8690-0c16a9435fdf)
 <br>
 <br>